 Dr. Mia M. McNulty, MD is an orthopedist in Mountain View, CA specializing in orthopedics/orthopedic surgery and hand surgery.
-She graduated from University of Colorado Denver School of Medicine in 2017 and has 8 years of experience.
-Dr. Mia M. McNulty, MD is affiliated with Palo Alto Foundation Medical Group, Sutter Health and SUTTER BAY MEDICAL FOUNDATION.
+She graduated from University of Colorado Denver School of Medicine.
+Dr. Mia M. McNulty, MD is affiliated with El Camino Health and Sutter Health.

 Tendon Transfer